-Publications include Vilnius Review, Berfrois, Resist Much, Obey Little Anthology (Spuyten Duyvil, 2017), Rain Taxi, VIDA, The Conversant, Dusie (Canada), Jacket2, Atticus Review, POETBOOK, Spork, The Awl, Matter, Coconut, Tarpaulin Sky, Requited, DIAGRAM, TriQuarterly, The Chicago Review, The Toronto Quarterly, VLAK (Ed.
+Publications include Message Ahead: Poets Respond to Poems of Jonas Mekas (Rail Editions, 2018), La Vague Journal, Berfrois, Resist Much, Obey Little Anthology (Spuyten Duyvil, 2017), Rain Taxi, VIDA, Vilnius Review, The Conversant, Dusie (Canada), Jacket2, Atticus Review, POETBOOK, Spork, The Awl, Matter, Coconut, Tarpaulin Sky, Requited, DIAGRAM, TriQuarterly, The Chicago Review, The Toronto Quarterly, VLAK (Ed.
 Louis Armand, Edmund Berrigan), The Prague Literary Review, White Fungus (Taiwan; recently displayed at MoMA), and more.

 In 2000, she earned an M.A. in Creative Writing from Wright State University, where she participated in a summer workshop with Nikky Finney, the 2012 National Book Award Winner in Poetry.
 She has served as the Chicago Poetry Correspondent of OmniVerse.